IvoBlok/6AxisPathPlanner/README.md

 <!-- IDEAS -->
 ## Ideas

+Regarding the inverse kinematics, currently it has a few issues.
+In some cases, qpOASES crashes, generally when the goal is too far outside the reachable domain.
+Secondly, if the initial joint state leads to a near-zero gradient, the numerical limitations make that exactly zero, and hence the program thinks it is in a (local) minimum.
+This could be avoided by either using a warm start, or doing SQP for (multiple) random starting joint states, then taking the one with the lowest local cost.
+There is also the thing of redundancy.
+If there are more degrees of freedom for the robot then those set for the goal, there is likely a set of joint states that all achieve the optimal cost.
+This could be resolved by adding terms to the cost function, but that might influence things for non-redundant configurations.
+Something called null-space projection seems advisable, since it adds a secondary separate optimization step after a redundant optimal joint state has been found.

 To keep note, one 'future works' idea might be to integrate collisions into the path planning; A given path potentially has 1+ extra degrees of freedom to play with in terms of orientation for a 6/7D robotarm.
 By defining some theoretical function that is maximized if a collision occurs, we might be able to apply a minimization problem to get the optimal values for the free degrees of freedom to avoid collision / exceeding the joint limits.